Emergency Management & Business Continuity Plans For Higher Education

 Risk Assessments and Hazard Identification

-Universities and colleges are conducting thorough risk assessments to identify the specific threats their campuses face.
-This allows for the creation of tailored emergency response plans that take into account local environmental, health, and security risks.
+Universities and colleges are conducting thorough risk assessments to identify the specific threats their campuses face — from bushfire and flood exposure on regional campuses to laboratory and chemical safety risks, lockdown scenarios, and student mental health crises.
+This enables the creation of tailored emergency response plans that account for the local environmental, health, and security risks specific to each campus.

 Emergency Response Training